-That said, a company should check its cybersecurity more often than one might change a lock or update blocked-call list.
+That said, a company should check its cybersecurity more often than one might change a lock or update a blocked-call list.
 Cyber attacks evolve in their tactics and sophistication all the time, and your cybersecurity program must evolve along with them.
-Otherwise an attacker might find a crack in your current system and bring your IT systems crashing down.
+Otherwise, an attacker might find a crack in your current system, crashing your IT systems.

-This guide will help you to understand the risk assessment process, as well as what kind of data breaches or cyberattacks to protect against.
+This guide will help you understand the risk assessment process and what data breaches or cyberattacks to protect against.
 We’ll define key terms and give you the step-by-step process for assuring you have the best security controls and risk management for your company.

 What Is Cyber Risk?

 Cyber risk is the risk of your organization or business being harmed via access to your information systems.
-This could be your Wi-Fi networks, your email, or another type of shared cloud service you use.
-To keep all your information systems as secure as possible, it’s crucial that business owners understand their cyber risk.
+This could be your Wi-Fi networks, email, or another shared cloud service you use.
+Business owners must understand their cyber risks to keep all their information systems as secure as possible.

 Understanding the breadth and scope of your cyber risk allows you to find the exact level of cybersecurity you need to keep all your systems secure.

-If you work in healthcare, for example, you will require tight information security since your business is subject to HIPAA, the Health Information Privacy Assurance Act.
-HIPAA established specific privacy rules that protect patients’ personally identifiable information (PII), and healthcare companies must comply with it.
+For example, if you work in healthcare, you will require tight information security since your business is subject to HIPAA, the Health Information Privacy Assurance Act.
+HIPAA established specific privacy rules that protect patients’ Personally Identifiable Information (PII), and healthcare companies must comply with them.